 The show began previews on April 10 and officially opened April 22.

+The Village Theater is one of the venues that became temporarily inaccessible to theatregoers when the city sealed off the streets below 14th Street to civilian traffic after Sept.
+11. Since reopening, it reportedly has never quite regained its initial momentum.
 Love, Janis: the Songs, The Soul of Janis Joplin was conceived, adapted and directed by Randal Myler.
 The show played the Bay Street Theatre in Sag Harbor, Long Island, last summer and began eyeing a New York run ever since.

 The cast featured three Joplins, as it did in Sag Harbor.
 The original cast featured Catherine Curtin as the "private Janis," while Cathy Richardson and Andra Mitrovich alternated performances as the "public/performing Janis."
 The double casting was presumably due to the rigors of Joplin's searing vocal style.
 All three performers are repeating the roles they created at Bay Street.